Carlina Maria De La Cova

 College of Arts and Sciences

 Curriculum Vitae [pdf]

 A native of Florida, Dr. de la Cova received her Ph.D. in 2008 from Indiana University, Bloomington.
 Prior to joining the department, de la Cova taught at Indiana University and the University of North Carolina, Greensboro.
 She became a member of the anthropology department in 2011 and is currently an Associate Professor.
-Apart from her academic interests, de la Cova is an avid Sherlockian, which is reflected in her ANTH 362 Forensics of Sherlock Holmes course.
+Apart from her academic interests, de la Cova is an avid Sherlockian, which is reflected in her ANTH 221 Forensics of Sherlock Holmes course, as well as her induction into the Hounds of Baskerville (sic), a chapter of the prestigious Sherlock Holmes literary society known as the Baker Street Irregulars.
 She is also a Deputy Coroner for the Richland County Coroner’s Office in Columbia, South Carolina.

 ANTH 161 Human Origins

 ANTH 263 Medical Experimentation and the Black Body

 ANTH 561 Human Osteology

 ANTH 565 Health and Disease in the Past